-9.3 Computer Models and Simulations of the Evolution of Language
+3. Computer Models and Simulations of the Evolution of Language

-9.3.1 Experimenting with Complex Dynamical Systems
+3.1 Experimenting with Complex Dynamical Systems

-Nowadays, one of the most efficient ways to improve our understanding of the dynamics of self-organized systems is the use of computers or robots.
-Indeed, they allow us to implement operational models of which we know all the assumptions, to run them, and to observe the resulting behaviour as a function of the values of parameters set in the context of these models.
-This is why, in addition to linguists, psychologists, anthropologists, neuroscientists, geneticists, and physiologists, mathematicians and computer scientists/roboticists have now a critical role in this research.
+Nowadays, one of the most efficient ways to improve our understanding of the dynamics of selforganized systems is the use of computers or robots.
+Indeed, they allow us to elaborate operational models of which we know all the assumptions, to run them, and to observe the resulting behaviour as a function of the values of parameters set in the context of these models.
+This is why, in addition to linguists, psychologists, anthropologists, neuroscientists, geneticists, and physiologists, mathematicians and computer scientists/roboticists have now a crucial role in this research.

 An operational model is one which defines the set of its assumptions explicitly and above all shows how to calculate their consequences, that is to prove that it leads to a certain set of conclusions.
 There are two main types of operational model.
 The first, used by mathematicians and some theoretical biologists, consists in abstracting from the phenomenon of language a certain number of variables along with the rules of their evolution in the form of mathematical equations.
 Most often this resembles systems of coupled differential equations, and benefits from the framework of dynamic systems theory.
 The second type, which allows for modelling of more complex phenomena than the first, is that used by researchers in artificial intelligence: it consists in the construction of artificial systems implemented in computers or in robots.
 These artificial systems are made of programs which most often take the form of artificial software or robotic agents, endowed with artificial brains and bodies.
-These are then allowed to interact with an artificial environment (or a real environment in the case of robots), and their dynamics can be studied.
-This is what one calls the "method of the artificial" (Steels 2001) or the "synthetic methodology" (Pfeifer and Scheier 1999).
-The use of computational machines to simulate and study natural phenomena is not new: Early computers were used by Lorenz to study the behaviour of climatological models, by Fermi to simulate non-linear interactions among magnetized particles, by Turing to imagine how morphogenetic processes could self-organize, and by Von Neumann to study self-replication.
+These are then put into interaction with an artificial environment (or a real environment in the case of robots), and their dynamics can be studied.
+This is what one calls the "method of the artificial" (Steels, 2001) or the "synthetic methodology" (Pfeifer and Scheier, 1999).
+The use of computational machines to simulate and study natural phenomena is not new: Lorenz used the first computers to study the behaviour of climatological models, Fermi to simulate non-linear interactions among magnetized particles, Turing to imagine how morphogenetic processes could self-organize, Von Neumann to study self-replication.

-More recently, this method has allowed ethology to progress significantly in the understanding of behaviour performances of social insects (Bonabeau et al. 1997).
-Computer simulations of social insects were built based on the concept of software or robotic agents modelling each insect individually, hence the term agent-based modelling.
-This has permitted to establish sufficient characteristics of behaviour and insect capabilities that lead to the formation of collective structures, such as the construction of termite nests, or the formation of organized groups for hunting or foraging in ants, or the formation of fish shoals, thermoregulation in behives or the formation of social structures in wasps.
-In general, these computer simulations have shown that it was often not necessary that insect be equipped with complex cognitive structures in order to produce the collective formation of complex structures.
+More recently, this method has allowed ethology to progress significantly in the understanding of behaviour performances of social insects (Bonabeau et al., 1997).
+Computer simulations of social insects, based on the concept of software or robotic agents modelling each insect individually, hence the term agent-based modelling, were built.
+This has permitted to establish sufficient characteristics of behaviour and insect capabilities that lead to the formation of collective structures, such as the construction of termite nests, or the formation of organized groups for hunting or foraging in ants, or the formation of fish shoals, thermoregulation in beehives or the formation of social structures in wasps.
+In general, these computer simulations have shown that it was often not necessary that insect be equipped with complex cognitive structures so that we can observe the collective formation of complex structures.